Lawyer: Ohio man’s police shooting death reckless, senseless

-COLUMBUS, Ohio (AP) — There was no justification for a Columbus police officer to fatally shoot a man lying on his bed while offers tried to serve warrants, a lawyer representing the slain man’s family said Thursday as he demanded immediate changes to policing in the city and promised a lawsuit.
+COLUMBUS, Ohio (AP) — Columbus police came under criticism Thursday for the killing of a man who was lying on his bed when an officer attempting to serve warrants fatally shot him, as a lawyer representing the slain man’s family demanded immediate changes to policing in the city and promised a lawsuit.

+Not enough has happened in Ohio’s capital city to alter policing practices despite several instances of white officers in the city shooting Black people, added attorney Rex Elliott, representing the family of Donovan Lewis, the Black man killed Tuesday.

+“How many more lives are going to be lost to this type of reckless activity?
+How many more young Black lives will be lost?”
+Elliott said at a press event attended by multiple members of Lewis’ family.

-Attorney Rex Elliott questioned the speed of the shooting, which appears in bodycam footage to happen within a second or less of Officer Ricky Anderson opening the door to a bedroom where Donovan Lewis slept.
+Elliott questioned on Thursday the speed of the shooting, which appears in bodycam footage to happen within a second or less of Officer Ricky Anderson opening the door to a bedroom where Lewis slept.
 Elliott made the point in criticizing suggestions by the police chief that Lewis had something in his hand when he was shot.
 No weapon was found.

 “There is absolutely no way in the timeframe between when the door was opened and the gun was fired that Officer Anderson perceived a potential gun in his hand, got through to his brain, and then reacted by shooting his weapon,” Elliott said.

-Note: This story has been corrected to fix the spelling of Ma’Khia Bryant’s first name.